vyommademedoit/studio/README.md

 *   User authentication (signup, login, logout, password reset).
 *   Full CRUD (Create, Read, Update, Delete) functionality for journal entries and habits.
 *   AI-powered features for journal analysis and mood suggestions.
-*   Client-side data storage for journal entries and habits using Local Storage.
+*   Client-side data storage for journal entries and habits using Browser Local Storage to ensure maximum user privacy.
 *   Inclusion of India-specific mental health helpline resources.
+*   Light and Dark mode theme support for user comfort.

 **Limitations:**
 *   The application is a web app and is not a native mobile application.